daomapsieucap/lipsum-dynamo/readme.txt

 Generate dummy content for demo purpose

+**FEATURES**

+* Generate dummy content with many options.
+* Option to cleanup created dummy content after uninstall.

 == Installation ==

-1. Download Lipsum Dynamo plugin.
-2. Upload it to your wp-content/plugins directory.
+1. Install either via the WordPress.org plugin directory, or by uploading the files to your server.
-3. Go to CMS admin plugins list and activate the plugin.
+2. Go to CMS admin plugins list and activate the plugin.
-4. Go to Tools > Lipsum Dynamo and use the plugin.
+3. Go to Tools > Lipsum Dynamo to start using the tool.

 == Changelog ==